yawempire/monty/README.md

 ## Description
-The implementation of Stacks and Queues
+This is a project where Stacks and Queues are implemented

 ## Implementation
 * Using Linked List implementation